NokNokMLS/BigDoorWyamBlog/input/posts/2019-02-02-the-digest.md

 **The Krakcast Podcast**

 [The Polish Lektor and other stories](https://www.krakcast.pl/e/krakcast-discussion-%E2%80%93-polish-tv/)

+**SPECIAL - Are you paying too much rent in Krakow? **- [see our BigDoor24 report on Krakow rents here](https://bigdoor24.pl/blog/posts/2019-01-24-are-you-paying-too-much-rent.html)

 Follow us on FB for your regular Digest, posted every Sunday at 10 am and share to your favourite FB groups now.